D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q106:

-Yiyu have a **hybrid network** configuration.
+You have a **hybrid network** configuration.
 Most user accounts are in Microsof Entra ID and the on-prem domain.
 Some users accounts are Microsof Entra only.
-You plan to deply SSPR.
+You plan to deploy SSPR.

 You must ensure that SSPR meets the company's password requirements:

 Select yes/no:

-- SSPR is supported for all user includign cloud-only users
+- SSPR is supported for all user including cloud-only users

 - you can configure SSPR registration for all domain users, by group, or by individual user